 India Lab combines traditional classroom learning with intensive real-world experience, providing students with a singular opportunity to hone their business skills in an international setting.
 Through a four-month project, students work with host companies to help fix their most pressing business problems.
 Each India Lab team is typically composed of four MIT Sloan MBA, MBAn, MFin, and MSMS students who have a wide range of backgrounds and expertise.

-In a typical spring, team projects would kick off in February and culminate in an intensive, two-week on-site work period at the host companies' offices during the second half of March.
-Following a five-week remote work period focused on research, data, and analysis, teams would formally present their conclusions to host companies’ senior management in early May, including written reports, recommendations and data detailing their analyses.
-Due to COVID-19, students will be working remotely with their host companies from February to May, while still gaining an invaluable experience from their project work and host company interactions.
+In a typical spring, team projects would kick off in February with remote work and then students would spend an intensive, on-site work period at the host companies' offices during two weeks in late March.
+Following a second remote work period focused on research, data, and analysis, teams would formally present their conclusions to host companies’ senior management in early May, including written reports, recommendations and data detailing their analyses.
+Due to COVID-19, students will be working remotely with their host companies from mid-February to mid-May, while still gaining an invaluable experience from their project work and host company interactions.

 India Lab teams have developed internationalization strategies, new market entry analyses, domestic and foreign capital-raising strategies, sales and marketing strategies, organizational structure plans, commercialization recommendations, and competitive landscape assessments.